niklaushirt/ibm-aiops-deployer/README.md

 <summary>✅ 2.2 Install Turbonomic</summary>

-You get all the IBMAIOPS components installed and pre-trained in one simple script.
+You get Turbonomic installed and pre-configured in one simple script.
 Ready to go.